The Defining Qualities Of Father Vs. Dad

 Dads never feel like a parenting task is his co-parent's job.
 He might not enjoy changing diapers, but he does it anyway.
 Maybe bath time makes a mess, but he'll clean up after.
 A dad plays an equal role as his partner and makes a real attempt at being the best dad he can be.

 If you found that you (or your partner) match more with the qualities of a father than a dad and you want a serious improvement, start with making a real effort to be more involved.
 Dads are men that stay true to their word, so tell your children that you plan to be more present in their lives and hold up your promise.
 The best of dads are those that can always be counted on.

 Show up on time and as promised.
 Don't make promises that you are unable to keep.
-Be realistic so that your kids don't expect more than you are capable of but ensure that you make your children a top priority.
+Be realistic so that your kids don't expect more than you can but ensure that you make your children a top priority.
 If you are co-parenting, ask your parenting partner if you can take on more responsibility.

 While these are all great ways to start becoming a dad, you must keep it up for the rest of your child's life.
 Being in the stands at one sporting event is easy - making it to 90% of his or her sporting events is being a dad.
 Decide to be a dad instead of a father and have kids that know you love them.

-If you are trying to improve, but have been unable to uphold your promises, you might benefit from counseling.
-Speaking with a counselor can help you to determine why you are unable to stay true to your word or what roadblocks you are putting in your way.
+If you are trying to improve but have been unable to uphold your promises, you might benefit from counseling.
+Speaking with a counselor can help you determine why you cannot stay true to your word or what roadblocks you are putting in your way.
 It might take a lot of effort and several sessions with a professional, but you can become a great dad if given the opportunity.
 Healing old wounds can take time and require patience, but it is important to be involved in your child's life.
-Without the presence of a quality dad, it is harder for children to excel as kids and eventually as adults.
+Without a quality dad, it is harder for children to excel as kids and eventually as adults.
 Be a dad.
 See them succeed.

 Father Vs. Dad